mlibrary/chipmunk/docs/v1/queue.rst

     status ``FAILED``, and an array of errors.

     :reqheader Authorization: Bearer token

-    :parameter id: Queue item's id.
-This id is not the same as the bag's id.
+    :query package: Include only the results for the given package_id.

     :resheader Content-Type: application/json
     :resjsonarr id: Queue entry's id